Love’s Reckless Rebel is yet another hilarious and wonderful romance by Gina Robins–aka Connie Finch. It’s one of Blue Falcon’s favorites!

 Her books aren’t “rom-coms,” but Ms. Feddersen–here as Gina Robins–does include many rom-com elements in her writing, which is something I do appreciate.

-Not much to complain about from my end of the world.
+There’s not much to complain about from my end of the world.

 Readers, are you looking for erotica?
 This isn’t your author.